MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/chglogon.md

 ---
 title: chglogon
-description: Reference topic for the chglogon command, which enables or disables logons from client sessions on an Remote Desktop Session Host server, or displays current logon status. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the chglogon command, which enables or disables logons from client sessions on an Remote Desktop Session Host server, or displays current logon status. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article